felixnyamweya/wpsso-schema-json-ld/readme.txt

 = Changelog / Release Notes =

-**Version 1.13.3-dev1 (2017/03/21)**
+**Version 1.13.3-dev2 (2017/03/22)**

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new "Organization" selector when the Schema Item Type is an Organization.
+	* Added a new "Organization" selector in the Social Settings metabox when the Schema Item Type is an Organization.
+	* Added the organization filter to the local business filter (local businesses are both places and organizations).
 * *Bugfixes*
 	* None
 * *Developer Notes*